 - After eighteen years, however, many of the king's middle-class, liberal supporters began to chafe at the slow pace of reform under Louis-Philippe.
 In February 1848, revolution broke out, Louis-Philippe abdicated, and the Second Republic was proclaimed.
 Its first elected president was Louis-Napoleon Bonaparte, Napoleon's seemingly-inept nephew.
 He promptly overthrew the government in a military coup d'etat and held a rigged plebiscite granting him absolute power.

 - Flush with victory and a spirit rather like his uncle's, Louis-Napoleon proclaimed the Second Empire in 1852, declaring himself "Napoleon III" (on the theory that Napoleon's infant son had become "Napoleon II" after Uncle Nap's abdication note ), thus earning the dubious distinction of becoming both the first elected president and last monarch of France's history.
+His reign is a complex back-and-forth between periods of hard monarchy and more liberal ones.
+He is also known for having legalized the perhaps frenchest labour tradition: going on strikenote .
 Napoleon III got France involved in wars (against Austria in Italy and against Russia on the Crimea) and foreign adventures, like the disastrous attempt to install an emperor in Mexico.
 In 1870, Napoleon fell into a trap and went to war with Otto von Bismarck's Prussia.
 Briefly put, the Prussians, commanding several other German states as well, roundly kicked France's ass, leading Napoleon III to go into exile in England after his release from captivity in Kassel (former residence of one of his other uncles, King Jérôme Bonaparte of Westphalia).
 Bismarck declared the German Empire at the Palace of Versailles, and annexed Alsace-Lorraine.
-Paris was taken over by leftists in an episode known as the Paris Commune, but they were bloodily crushed after 70 days note .
+Paris was taken over by marxists in an episode known as the Paris Commune, but they were bloodily crushed after 70 days note .
 But by the end of 1871, the time had come for a stable government, leading to...

 - In 1940, France was attacked and partially occupied by Nazi Germany.
 After their surrender, what remained of the Third Republic government established the Nazi-sympathetic, vaguely fascist Etat Français ("French State"), better known as the Vichy Regime, named after the little town in the middle of the country that they moved their operations to.
 Though technically the whole country was subject to the Vichy Regime, and indeed it operated the civil administration all over France, the Germans occupied northern France, while southern France (minus Nice, occupied by Fascist Italy) was basically German-free until 1942.